More Web Design Predictions For 2014

-This is almost a challenge to designers to edit away the parts of a website that are ‘unnecessary’.
-Quirky navigation being placed on the back foot, the single page layout is all about presenting all the relevant information in as minimal a way as possible.
+This is almost a challenge for designers to edit away the parts of a website that are ‘unnecessary’.
+Quirky navigation being placed on the back foot, the single page layout is all about presenting all the relevant information in as minimal away as possible.
 A clever way to think of this type of web design is like an ‘online business card’ that provides visitors with your contact information and links to your work, such as blogs.

 It is true that minimalism was once a web design trend, but next year we are set to see minimalism of a different kind.
 White space will still feature prominently, but it will be coupled with bold typographies and contrasting colour schemes, allowing these websites to be plain and to the point, but also highly engaging.